-We are progressing with the execution of our sales and marketing strategy that focuses on the production and sale of targeted, high-margin products of scale to selected customers.
+We continue to progress with the execution of our sales and marketing strategy, which focuses on the production and sale of targeted, high-margin products of scale to selected customers.
 We supplement our key product offerings with purchased lumber to deliver the suite of products our customers require.
-To accelerate and lead our sales and marketing initiatives, we made the following executive management additions in the fourth quarter of 2018:
+Our Columbia Vista division continues to perform in line with our expectations and has been a positive addition to our business and product mix.
+During 2019 we continued to develop and evaluate growth opportunities for our wholesale lumber business, including more than doubling our shipments to 34 million board feet.